hchenQR/QR_project/project_2.md

 By performing the simulation, calculate the percentage of the strategy's traded volume relative to the target volume of the task for each execution task.
 Then try to modify the TWAP execution strategy, so that the ratio could be higher than 95%.

 ## Part 3
+At the end of part 2, the modified TWAP execution strategy can complete more than 95% of the target volume of each task.
+Take this strategy as a benchmark, calculate its average slippage:

+$$
+Slippage Percentage = (AvgTradedPrice - TargetPrice) / TargetPrice, for Sell task.
+$$

+$$
+Slippage Percentage = (TargetPrice - AvgTradedPrice) / TargetPrice, for Buy task.
+$$

+Try to find a better algo than TWAP execution.
+The proposed algo need to complete at least 95% of the target volume of each task in simulation, and has a better performance in the context of "Slippage Percentage".